 There are also plenty of street food and taco stands in Sayulita.
 On the corner of Calle Marlin and Calle Jose Mariscal, that’s one of the corners of the central plaza, is a taco stand that had really tasty tacos and super nice cooks making tacos late into the night.
 Cash only.

 Part of my 48 hours in Sayulita was spent visiting Isla Marieta National Park located off the coast of Nayarit.
 You could arrange a similar tour by going over to Punta Mita (instructions in my post).

 However, Sayulita is the kind of place where you can do as much or as little as you like.
 Perfect for relaxing and hanging out, the main beach in town has options for renting beach chairs and umbrellas or if you prefer more action, you can rent a surf board or stand up board.
 If you are new to either of those, there were plenty of places that offered lessons.

 For the relaxation part, there are several spas in town or try some yoga.
 One of my favorite things to do is get a massage on the beach.

 Sayulita is also home to a lot of artists.
 You’ll notice street art and galleries around town that offer everything from traditional and local art to jewelry, paintings and pottery.
 There are several open air markets around where you can score those pom poms, among other local things.

 If you would like to spend some of your time volunteering, Sayulita Animals is a rescue group that I got to know a little about while I was there.
-Through donations, they offer spay/neuter clinics and provide foster homes for dogs waiting to be adopted.
+They offer free spay/neuter clinics and provide foster homes for dogs waiting to be adopted through donations.
 Check their website for opportunities to volunteer, foster or adopt.

-Traveling to Sayulita is definitely worth it.
-I hope you get to visit and enjoy it as much as I did.
+So do I think it was worth making the trip to Sayulita?
+Definitely!
+I hope you get to go and enjoy it as much as I did.